Fati becomes youngest ever Champions League goalscorer in Barcelona win | Goal.com

 Ernesto Valverde's side were in need of a spark at the San Siro and got it in the form of Fati.

-After the Catalans opening the scoring through Carles Perez, Inter equalised just before half-time through Romelu Lukaku with Lautaro Martinez finding the back of the net twice in the second half, only to be denied both times for offside.
+After the Catalans opened the scoring through Carles Perez, Inter equalised just before half-time through Romelu Lukaku with Lautaro Martinez then finding the back of the net twice in the second half, only to be denied both times for offside.

 Fati was then introduced for Barcelona in the 85th minute and just a minute later he'd settle the contest after a sharp one-two at the top of the box with Luis Suarez was followed by a pin-point finish.